feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 The assumptions must be wrong.
 The 6 different positions of gods seem inarguable.
 So what's wrong with the second deduction that gives us 4 pieces of info?

-In order to distinguish 6 positions, we must have at least 6 pieces of info.
+To distinguish 6 positions, we must have at least 6 pieces of info.
 Well, if we ask T or F 3 questions, we know we can get 8 pieces of info since their answers are distinguishable, and a careful reread of the question reveals that indeed it doesn't prevent us from doing that.
 Each question to one god, but one god can have multiple questions.

 But there seems to be no way for us to avoid R in the first question since we have no information to know who R is.
 What about avoiding R in the second and third questions?
 The probability that it will be R that answers the first question is $1/3$.
 If we can avoid R during the second and third question, we would on average get $1/3 * 4+2/3 * 8=6.66666...$ pieces of information, which makes it possible to figure out the 6 different positions!
 If however, we can only avoid R till the 3rd question, we would on average have $2/3 * 4+1/3 * 8=5.333... < 6$, which is not enough to solve the puzzle.

-**Conclusion: we must be able to _at least_ figure out _"who is not R"_ after the first question, in order for the puzzle to be solvable!**
+**Conclusion: we must be able to _at least_ figure out _"who is not R"_ after the first question, for the puzzle to be solvable!**

 # Step 2.
 General Strategy: